EvoNetHIV/EvoNetHIV/documentation/Individual Attributes.md

 Overview
 --------

-Each agent has suite of attributes that defines his/her demographic/infection/behavior status and dynamics.
+Each individual has a set of attributes that defines his/her demographic/infection/behavior status and dynamics.

-### Key CD4 agent attributes
+### Key CD4 attributes

 | Attribute         | Description                                                                                  |
 |:------------------|:---------------------------------------------------------------------------------------------|